A Period of Transition: Critical reception

-In a contemporary review for Rolling Stone, Greil Marcus dismissed the songs as "a lot of neo-R&B huffing and puffing" and said "Morrison's performances rarely find a focus, almost never hit a groove ...
+In a contemporary review for Rolling Stone, Greil Marcus dismissed the songs as "a lot of neo-R&B huffing and puffing" and said "Morrison's performances rarely find a focus, almost never hit a groove...
 The key to the album's sluggishness is the dullness of the horn charts."
 Robert Christgau wrote in The Village Voice: "In general this is an unexciting record – but not definitively.
 It's full of the surprising touches... that signify talent putting out."
 Peter Knobler wrote in Crawdaddy, "The agonies of Morrison's earlier works are submerged—not obliterated, mind you, or denied, but not crowding out the obvious pleasure that carries the album forward."
+The Globe and Mail called A Period of Transition "a fine record marred by a few more bad moments than he's allowed before," but noted that "an artist like Morrison is constantly challenging his own tastes and beliefs."